14 Jun 6 Ways Construction Companies are Using Drone Mapping

 Additionally, coordinating with subcontractors is simply done because of the solid understanding you’ll have of what’s happening on the job site.

-Understanding why you’re making certain amount headway, and moving a certain amount of earth is important so you know why the status of the project is the status of the project.
+Understanding why you’re making certain amount headway and how the amount of earth that is moved is important to track the production and profitability of an excavation project. is the status of the project.

-This type of project comprehension given by the hardware surveying drone goes beyond simple flights and site renders, because it is able to provide that additional intelligence about vehicular productivity, pinpoint possible bottlenecks, etc.
+This type of project comprehension given by the surveying drone goes beyond simple flights and site renders, because it is able to provide that additional intelligence on cut/fill progress, volume calculations, etc.

-So, when conducting a regular flight you’ll be able to see where the bottlenecks are and learn why the project may not be on track.
+So, when conducting a drone flyover you’ll be able to see where the bottlenecks are and learn why the project may not be on track.

 This ability also allows you to get your ducks in a row when it comes to payments, because you’ll know the exact amount of earth being moved to make precise cost per cubic yard calculations.
 Proving ‘why’ you paid x amount of dollars will also be easily understood, because the confirmation is there from the drone.